rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 </li></ul>
 <i>New/Edit/Delete Internal Objects</i>

-* To enter a new object, Click the "New" button and start by selecting an object from the drop-down list.
+<ul><li>To enter a new object, Click the "New" button and start by selecting an object from the drop-down list.
 Objects included in the list are those that have been checked in the "Object Type List Enable" section of the <b>Int Object Tab</b>.
   * If a variable is selected, two additional options are available.